wallacelt25/ToDoListForum2/README.md

 ## Difficulties

 It was hard to find the right database to implement ORM on the database using sequiloze.
 I had to reconfigure the Firebase as it wasn't compatbile for the method which was quite complicated.
 Sequiler took quite a while but Swagger was a little bit more simpler.
-It was hard also when we wanted to check if everything was right or not.
+It was hard also when I wanted to check if everything was right or not.